 The Discovery Deck engages students through an interactive exhibit that showcases and celebrates the maritime industry.
 The Discovery Deck serves as a springboard for STEAM curriculum.
 Maritime partners have helped to inform the engaging content of the exhibit which exposes youth to marine occupations integral to the state.
 With the maritime trades noted as the fastest growing industry in Rhode Island, our work is to expose youth to potential careers as well as workforce development opportunities.
 The Discovery Deck fosters an environment of authentic learning, exploration, and curiosity for youth.

 For Educators: While the exhibit is open to the public and appeals to all ages, its educational goals are focused on middle-schoolers.
 Field trips and classes aim to increase students’ interest in STEAM subjects, expose them to marine industry careers, increase awareness of environmental concerns relevant to marine industry and increase engagement in the maritime community.
 For more information about field trips, homeschool sessions, weekend workshops, and afterschool activities, contact Kaili Dunlap, Education Coordinator at firstname.lastname@example.org or 401-847-4260.

-Partners in content include Rhode Island Marine Trades Association (RIMTA), Northeast Marine Pilots, Eating with the Ecosystem, Pangaea International Logistics, Providence SteamBoat, Naval War College Museum and URI’s Coastal Resources Center.
+Partners in content include Rhode Island Marine Trades Association (RIMTA), Northeast Marine Pilots, Eating with the Ecosystem, Pangaea International Logistics, Providence SteamBoat, Naval War College Museum, Clean Ocean Access and URI’s Coastal Resources Center.